A World War 2 Drama

-Part Two of the Trilogy
+Part One of the Trilogy

 During the final months of WW2 a young ambitious Dutch woman is forced to endure the consequences of her decisions and struggles to survive and escape her involvement with the Nazi party.